 Taking slow, deep, controlled breaths has shown to reduce nausea.
 This can also reduce the risk of hyperventilation.

-Taking medicine, such as Avomine before travelling to reduce the risk of experiencing motion sickness.
+Taking medicine, such as Avomine or Kwells before travelling to reduce the risk of experiencing motion sickness.

 Table of contents